BoltzExchange/boltz-client/docs/README.md

 * `--cln.host` host of the machine CLN is running on
 * `--cln.datadir` data directory of cln (`~/.lightning` by default)

-You can manually set the paths of `cln.rootcert`, `cln.privatekey` and `cln.certchain` instead of speciyfing the data directory aswell.
+You can manually set the paths of `cln.rootcert`, `cln.privatekey` and `cln.certchain` instead of speciyfing the data directory as well.

 ### CLI